-A man who is common is a Gentile who has been circumcised.
-He is common because he is not a genetic-born Jew, but a proselyte.
-That means being circumcised and following Judaism.

-An unclean man is a Gentile who was not circumcised and has not followed anything concerning the true God.
-Those are commonly called 'goyim' or cattle.
+- A man who is common: A Gentile who has been circumcised is common!
+He is common because he is not a genetic born Jew, but a proselyte.
+That means being circumcised and following Judaism. - A man who is unclean: One who is a Gentile who was not circumcised and has not followed anything concerning the true God.

-Maybe this will help you understand every time a Jew speaks, he always says, 'I am a Jew.'
-The reason he does this is to get leverage over you, because he thinks he's superior!
+Those are commonly called in the world 'goyim' or cattle.
+Maybe this will help you understand every time a Jew speaks he always says, 'I am a Jew.'
+The reason he does this is to get leverage over you, because he thinks he's superior.
 Anyone who is not a Jew is 'goyim.'
 You're either common or unclean and 'you're not worthy of us.
-We are worthy to use you, abuse you, lie to you, steal from you and take advantage of you, because WE are the chosen people.'
+We are worthy to use you, abuse you, lie to you, steal from you and take advantage of you, because we are the chosen people.'
 That's all in the Talmud.

-A man called up Rush Limbaugh and said, 'Jews send dittos.'
-He had to immediately say that he was a Jew.
-Someone is surely going to say that I, Fred, is an anti-Semite.
+Man called up Rush Limbaugh and said, 'Jewish descent dittos.'
+He had to immediately say he was a Jew.
+Someone is surely going to say, 'Fred is an anti-Semite.'
 NO!
-Jews are anti-other people-period.
+Jews are anti other people period!
 They don't like to tell you that.
-They are anti-Christ.
+They are anti-Christ!
 They will not admit it, but they are!
-What God was doing here was striking all of this down!
-If you think it's bad today, trust me, back then it was far worse-far, far worse!

-Peter was the one who used to do this, the first one, so therefore, v 29: "For this reason, I also came without objection when I was sent for.
-I ask therefore, for what purpose did you send for me?'
-And Cornelius said, 'Four days ago I was fasting until this hour, and at the ninth hour I was praying in my house; and suddenly a man... [an angel] ...stood before me in bright apparel'" (vs 29-30).
+What God was doing here was striking all of this down.
+If you think it's bad today, trust me, back then it was far worse, far, far worse!
+Peter was the one who was used to do this, the first one!
+Verse 29: "For this reason, I also came without objection when I was sent for.
+I ask, therefore, for what purpose did you send for me?'
+And Cornelius said, 'Four days ago I was fasting until this hour, and at the ninth hour I was praying in my house; and suddenly a man stood before me in bright apparel" (vs 29-30).

-Do you know why God had to do this supernaturally by a vision to Peter and by an angel to Cornelius?
+Do you know why God had to do this supernaturally, by vision, to Peter and by an angel to Cornelius?
 The Jews would have never let Christianity get out of Judaism!
-They would have cloistered it in as a little, teeny-weeny sect of Judaism and used it to their own advantage.
-Now God was opening it up!
+They would have cloistered it in as a little teeny-weenie sect of Judaism and used it to their own advantage.
+God was opening it up.